AngeloGalav/image-processing-and-computer-vision/2023-02-23 - Introduction to images and stereo vision.md

 The image formation process deals with mapping a 3D space onto a 2D space => _loss of information_.

-The mapping is not a _bijection_: a given scene point is mapped into a unique image point
+The mapping is not a _bijection_: a given scene point is not mapped into a unique image point
 - a given _image point_ is mapped onto a _3D line_ (i.e. the line through the point, $m$, and the optical centre, $C$).

 You cannot reconstruct from a 2D image a 3D scene: recovering the 3D structure of a scene from a single image is an __ill-posed problem__ (the solution is not unique).